DNS Explained: A Complete Breakdown of How the Domain Name System Functions

 shell

-Oh, this is big, here we made a DNS query against one of the ROOT servers c.root-servers.net and we got this big response.
+Oh, this is big, here we made a DNS query against one of the ROOT servers c.root-servers.net

 Let’s talk about some common request and response fields here, when we make a DNS query, we are making a query for the specific record.
-There are many types of DNS records like A, AAA, NS, TXT, etc… If we don’t mention any record type, by default it will append the type as A record hence in effect our last query was dig @c.root-servers.net www.scribbledtech.com A.
+There are many types of DNS records like A, AAA, NS, TXT, etc… If we don’t mention any record type, by default it will append the type as A record hence in effect our last query was dig @c.root-servers.net www.scribbledtech.com A

 Since the ROOT server does not have the answer for this, it returns zero answers and 13 NS (Name Server) records of com TLDs in the AUTHORITY SECTION.
 It also returned the A (IPv4) and AAAA (IPv6) addresses of TLD servers in an ADDITIONAL SECTION.
 Since there is no answer in the response, the DNS resolver will make another call to the TLD name servers listed in the previous response.